amrelhusseiny/amrelhusseiny.github.io/content/blog/004_linux_0001_understanding_linux_networking/004_linux_0001_understanding_linux_networking_part_1.md

 ## Part 1 : Linux Network Stack
 In part 1, we are going to explaing the flow of basic networking in Linux Kernel inspired by [Jiri Binc's talk in DevConf CZ 2018](https://www.youtube.com/watch?v=6Fl1rsxk4JQ), where he beautifully laied out the packet in Ingress and Egress paths for the whole 7 layers of OSI in the Linux Kernel.

-First, quick look at some tools Linux uses in its networking stack and what it means :
+First, quick look at some concpets and objects Linux uses in its networking stack and what it means :
 ### sk_buff (Socket buffer)
 Linux interacts with a packet/cell/segment or whaterver the recieved network unit using the Socket Buffer (sk_buff), and each sk_buff's is data an metadata (Headers) are treated separatly so kernel does not have to move the packet in memory, sk_buff consists of: